vhs/nomos/README.md

     - `pnpm start:backend` will run only the php backend
     - `pnpm start:frontend-web` will run the legacy Angular frontend
     - `pnpm start:frontend-react` will run the newer React frontend
+    - `pnpm build` will re-build the docker images and then run all packages

 The username is `vhs` and the password is `password`.